jovanjay/SimpleProjectManagerTS/README.md

-# SimpleProjectManagerTS
+# Typescripts
-A simple Typescript Application that add entries and drag and drop it to different category
+A simple Typescripts application bundled with webpack